Minimum Viable Onboarding: Your Go-To Guide To User Activation

 What activities give you the most ‘bang for your buck’?

-Minimum viable onboarding should focus on the primary onboarding process.
+Minimum viable onboarding should focus on the primary onboarding flows.
 That means getting users to the activation stage as quickly as possible: where they are engaging with your core features and starting to experience value.

 There can be several key activation points to focus on and harness.
 Get those right, and you’re more likely to convert users to paying customers.